Text by James Bow.

 - Photo Tour of 501 Queen

-Exiting the interchange, the line runs along private right-of-way along the middle of the Queensway, before changing to on-street running east of Parkside Drive.
-After passing Roncesvalles Carhouse, the car follows Queen Street through the village of Parkdale, the Fashion District, Downtown Toronto, Riverdale, East Toronto and finally into the Beach district, where it loops at Neville Park, on the border between the old City of Toronto and the old City of Scarborough.
+Exiting the interchange, the line runs east along private right-of-way along the middle of the Queensway, before changing to on-street near Roncesvalles Avenue.
+After passing Roncesvalles Carhouse, the car follows Queen Street through the old village of Parkdale, the Fashion District, Downtown Toronto, Riverdale, Leslieville, East Toronto and finally into the Beach district, where it loops at Nursewood Road, on the border between the old City of Toronto and the old City of Scarborough.
+This loop is called Neville loop, even though it is one block east of Neville Park Boulevard.

-At 15.4 miles of double track, Route 501 is the longest route on the TTC, and one of the longest streetcar routes in North America.
+At 15.4 miles of double track, 501 QUEEN is the longest streetcar route on the TTC, and one of the longest streetcar routes in North America.

-The Queen Streetcar runs 24 hours a day, seven days a week, between Long Branch and Neville Park.
-During the night, the route number changes, from 501 to 301, although streetcars continue to operate along the same route.
-During the day, every second car operates between Neville Park and Humber Loop only, and there are a number of other short turns during the course of the day.
-The 501 Queen streetcar is the only route on the TTC where ALRVs operate in base service (ALRVs also operate during certain periods on 511 Bathurst and 504 King).
+The 501 QUEEN streetcar runs 24 hours a day, seven days a week, between Long Branch and Neville Park.
+During the night, the route number changes, from 501 QUEEN to 301 QUEEN NIGHT, although streetcars continue to operate along the same route.
+During the day, every second car operates between Neville and Humber only.
+There are a number of other unscheduled short turns during the course of an average day.
+The 501 QUEEN streetcar is the only route on the TTC where ALRVs operate in base service (ALRVs also operate during certain periods on 511 BATHURST and 504 KING).

 Queen Street’s Interurban History

-As with the Kingston Road Streetcars, the Queen Streetcar has its origins in suburban operations.
+As with streetcar service on Kingston Road, the QUEEN streetcar has its origins in suburban operations.
 Horse-drawn trams started running on June 9, 1875 along the Kingston Road Tramway (Queen Street east of the Don River was called Kingston Road at this time) from the Don River to gravel pits west of what is today the Kingston Road-Main Street intersection.
 The passengers were revenue gravy for this railroad, as the operation was set up originally to haul supplies for the Toronto Gravel Road and Concrete Company.
 The Kingston Road Tramway turned back at the Benlamond Hotel.
 In 1878, this line was extended east towards Victoria Park.

-At this time, the Beach district was considered ‘cottage country’.
+At this time, the Beach district was considered ‘cottage country’ for Toronto.
 Winter service was sparse because it was felt that there were too few year-round residents to justify full service beyond Lee Avenue.
 Starting in late 1895, though, every second streetcar operated all the way to Balsam Avenue.

 Kingston Road and Queen In Conflict